July 10-22, 2016

 Dorms and UNE Life

 The dorms are close to your classes and to the dining hall.
 Your two weeks on campus will be a good opportunity for you to experience dorm life and living with a roommate.
 Rooms include two desks and two beds with linens.
 A dorm counselor/teaching assistant will be in residence with you.
 Much of your weekday evenings will be spent with homework and on projects, but there will be plenty of opportunities to socialize and explore the area.
 You will have access to UNE's sports and recreational facilities, including our six-lane pool, weight room, basketball and volleyball courts, and sandy beach!
 Other leisure activities include movies, campfires and cookouts.

 Tuition and Related Fees

-Room and Board
+Room and board:

 A limited number of highly competitive merit scholarships are available for qualifying students.
-You should note on your application that you wish to be considered for a merit scholarship, and you may add a short statement explaining your need for support, but awards will be made on the basis of academic merit and achievement.
+You should note on your application that you wish to be considered for a partial merit scholarship, and you may add a short statement explaining your need for support, but awards will be made on the basis of academic merit and achievement.